Infinite joint species distribution models: Introduction

-To make this motivation concrete, in Figure \ref{fig:fungi_prev} we plot the empirical species occurrence probabilities from a fungi biodiversity study in \cite{AbregoFungi}.
-Although we use ``species'' throughout the paper for simplicity, ecologists instead refer to ``operational taxonomic units (OTU)'' due to the fact they are flagging presumed species that have not necessarily been scientifically verified.
-The OTUs are obtained by applying DNA barcoding to samples of fungal species collected in the field, and then implementing a taxonomic classifier \citep{somervuo2016unbiased}.
-Similar data containing fungi co-occurence samples were analyzed in \cite{abrego2020}, using a hierarchical multivariate probit regression model which characterizes dependence across species using a state-of-the-art Bayesian factor model.
-In order to fit this model, the authors focused on a subset of the more common fungal species having at least 20 occurrences, discarding the many singletons in the data.
+To make this motivation concrete, in Figure \ref{fig:fungi_prev} we plot the empirical probabilities of the occurrence of fungi species from \cite{AbregoFungi}.
+Although we use the word species for simplicity, ecologists instead refer to operational taxonomic units (\texttt{OTU}).
+The \texttt{OTU}s are obtained by applying DNA meta-barcoding to the samples and then implementing a taxonomic classifier \citep{somervuo2016unbiased}.
+The proportion of DNA sequences classified to each OTU does not provide a reliable measure of relative OTU abundance within each sample due to vast differences in size (spore size for fungi, body size for arthropods).
+Hence, it is standard practice in ecology to use meta-barcoding only to produce indicators of the presence or absence of each OTU in each sample.
+Inferring relative abundances of different organisms from relative read abundances remains one of the major open challenges for DNA-based approaches \citep{compson2020metabarcoding}.
+Similar data on fungi co-occurrence were the focus of a recent {\em Nature} paper \citep{abrego2024airborne}; the authors analyzed the data using the \texttt{HMSC} package but focusing on the few 100 most common species and discarding $\sim 20,000$ rare species.
 However, rare species have a critical impact on biodiversity, so ignoring them limits the conclusions that can be drawn from the analysis.

-To motivate directions forward in addressing these problems, consider the multivariate probit model (MVP) \citep{ChibMultivariateProbit} with covariate effects (initially) removed from consideration for simplicity in exposition:
+To motivate directions forward in addressing these problems, consider the multivariate probit model \citep{ChibMultivariateProbit}: